- Medical procedures

 It is necessary for arrangements to be made for the ongoing parenting of children after the breakdown of the relationship between their parents.
 Often with the assistance of appropriate advice parents are able to reach agreement in relation to these issues, usually involving the children living with one parent (referred to as "residence") and spending certain time with the other parent (referred to as "contact").
 Agreement can also be sought regarding specific issues, such as education or medical matters.

 Where parents are unable to agree on the arrangements for their children, proceedings in the Family Court can become necessary.
-O'Sullivan Davies is able to advise in relation to all matters of this nature, and has acted in some of the most difficult and complex litigation before the Court regarding children in recent times.
+At O'Sullivan Davies, we are able to advise in relation to all matters of this nature and have acted in some of the most difficult and complex litigation before the Court regarding children in recent times.